SushantBabu97/SushantBabu97.github.io/src/pages/about.md

 title: "About Me"
 ---

-Hi, I am Sushant Babu Luite, a Software Engineer from Nepal.
+Hi, I am Sushant Babu Luitel, a Software Engineer from Nepal.
 I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).

 This theme is aimed to be accessible out of the box.
 Light and dark mode are supported by default and additional color schemes can also be configured.